-The foundational responsibility of a Project Management Office is to rationalize the methods and ways of working that are used to manage projects and all related activities.
+The foundational responsibility of a Project Management Office is to rationalize the methods and ways of working to manage projects and all related activities.
 Inconsistencies in project management get in the way of progress and performance assessment.
 They create information gaps, making it hard to impossible to get a clear view of the situation and to respond to the challenges and opportunities that may arise.
 A PMO standardizes all project-related processes and drives the establishment of common methodologies, techniques and performance metrics.
 It defines and implements the appropriate work standards and reporting structure, together with a methodology designed to maximize the chances of bringing the projects home within deadline, within scope, and within budget.

 The PMO’s project framework usually includes a Project Portfolio Management governance system defining clear ownership of each project activity and formalizing decision-making and funding mechanisms in order to enhance accountability.
 The PMO itself is a key part of this governance system.
 The very existence of a PMO provides structure to PPM activities as it serves as a central coordinator between diverse teams and programs, business lines or departments.
 All project teams, regardless of their place and role in the organization, regardless of their focus or area of expertise, relate to the PMO.

 As the PMO standardizes processes and practices, it also acts as a center of excellence for the organization.
 Project Management Offices develop sets of documents and content for consultation and reference.
 They will consolidate that documentation into a knowledge base or repository, making sure it is accessible to all in order to support continuous learning and help the company’s workforce grow and adapt to the times.

 This body of shared information and institutional knowledge makes it easier to learn from past mistakes or successes by replicating best practices.
 It makes it possible to institutionalize learning and the sharing of relevant information across teams and projects.
 A PMO also maintains that information center over time as collective knowledge and experience accrue.